Excerpt from a past edition of OhioTraveler

-Tecumseh just closed but but things have not been quiet on Sugarloaf Mountain.
+Tecumseh just closed but things have not been quiet on Sugarloaf Mountain.
 Haunted Mountain is preparing its return.
 An innovative, interactive and terrifying attraction from the creative team behind Tecumseh, it will be open every Friday and Saturday in October at 8pm.

-Now in its second year, Haunted Mountain will be feature more scenes, an expanded loop trail around the stages of the theatre and a maze nearly tripled in size from the previous version.
+Haunted Mountain will be feature more scenes, an expanded loop trail around the stages of the theatre and a maze nearly tripled in size from the previous version.

 Raymond Speakman, who is the technical director for Tecumseh!, has been working on plans for the attraction since the premiere season closed last year.
 He says hair raising special effects, a vortex tunnel, a fully realized pyramid room and a revamped zombie outbreak will thrill visitors.